gitops-jml/gitops/README.md

         property: password
         key: username_password/<uid>
   ```
-- check that a new has been created, with right value
+- check that a new secret has been created, with right values
   ```
   oc get secret ibmcloud-secrets-manager-example -n external-secrets oc extract secret/ibmcloud-secrets-manager-example